delhoume/gouraudtriangle/README.md

 Each triangle vertex has its own color, and OpenGL can render it using the Gouraud shading model, where colors are interpolated  after lighting (while Phong shading interpolates normals first).

-In 1995 there was no graphics system that allowed native rendering of shaded triangles, PostScript output consisted of uniform color triangles.
+In 1995 there was no graphics printing system that allowed native rendering of shaded triangles, PostScript output consisted of uniform color triangles.

 So I created this little PostScript function to achieve smooth rendering of triangles, mostly for OpenGL or 3d usage.